HKalbasi/zngur/book/src/call_cpp_from_rust/opaque.md

 ## Opaque owned C++ type

-Owning C++ type in the Rust stack is impossible without a huge amount of acrobatics, since Rust assumes that every type is memcpy-movable, which doesn't work for C++ types with non trivial move constructors.
+Owning C++ types on the Rust stack is impossible without a huge amount of acrobatics, since Rust assumes that every type is memcpy-movable, which doesn't work for C++ types with non-trivial move constructors.
 It is not entirely impossible, for example the `moveit` crate achieves it by hiding the binding of the stack owner in a macro:

 ```Rust
 moveit! {